MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/teams-app-context-attributes.md

 - **App information**:

-  - `page.id` and `page.subPageId`: indicates developer defined ID of the page and element or sub page within a page.
+  - `page.id` and `page.subPageId`: indicates developer defined ID of the page and element or sub-page within a page.
   - `isFullScreen`: Indicates whether the page is in full-screen mode.
   - `isMultiWindow`: Indicates whether the page is accessed as a pop out window.
   - `app.theme`: Indicates the user interface theme being used, that is, default, dark, contrast